Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 The three points, including the imaginary lines in between, creates the work triangle.
 Its idea is to have the culinary zone made for use with easiness and efficiently, granting that the three elements are in close proximity to each other but to very close.

-As a general rule, the distance between the three points must be from four to nine feet and the sum of the three sides should reach from thirteen to twenty-six feet.
-The working triangle is achieved in various layouts depending on the both of the preference and shape of the room.
+The working triangle is achieved in various layouts depending on both the preference and the shape of the room.

 Zone Design